mloumeau/Data-Structure-Tutorial/3-trees.md

 `for x in range(12)`.

 We need to have a scenario where the loop is told to break out.
-In the case of our example above, we exit out of the loop when we see anything less than one.
+In the case of our example above, we exit out of the loop when we see anything less than 1.
 This includes 0, as well as all negative numbers.

 ## Understanding BSTs with Code